Home

 • Remove roof racks and roof boxes when not in use.
 A roof box increases air resistance and thus fuel consumption by approximately 10%.

 • Make sure the tyres have the correct pressures.
+Choose a slightly higher tyre pressure within the recommended range.

 • Use an engine pre-heater.